 All medical royal colleges and faculties are required by the General Medical Council (GMC) to introduce a limit on the number of attempts at their examinations.
 The GMC have specified that the maximum number of attempts allowed at each part of the examination should be six.

-- Your educational supervisor and training programme director (or equivalents) must sign the form confirming that you have demonstrated an improvement in knowledge and skill so that a pass result is highly likely at the next attempt.
+Your educational supervisor and training programme director (or equivalents) must sign the form confirming that you have demonstrated an improvement in your knowledge and skills so that a pass result is highly likely at the next attempt.
 Your educational supervisor must then scan in a copy of the form and email it to your College of Entry.
-Please note the form must be emailed from your educational supervisors work email address.
+Please note the form must be emailed from your educational supervisor’s work email address.
 For more information on this see our FAQs.

 Forms must be submitted at least two weeks prior to the relevant application period opening.
 All requests for exceptional additional attempts will be considered by the MRCP(UK) Regulatory Sub-Group, whose decision will be final.
 Once approved, restrictions will be removed from your record on the MRCP(UK) database; this will usually take no longer than five working days from receipt of the form.
 You will then be able to apply for an additional attempt at the examination.

 MRCP(UK) will not accept requests for additional attempts based on exceptional circumstances.
 The MRCP(UK) regulations make clear that any candidate who starts an examination is declaring themselves fit to sit it.
 You have a right to withdraw from an examination anytime up until it starts without penalty.
 If you believe your performance in an examination was affected by exceptional circumstances, you should inform MRCP(UK) about this as soon as possible after the examination and submit an appeal after you receive your results.